What Are the Safest Non-Stick Pans?

 3. Enamel-Coated Pans

-The enamel-coated cookware is not fully non-stick but enamel coating is very easy to maintain and you don’t have to deal with the constant seasoning process.
+The enamel-coated cookware is not fully non-stick but enamel coating is easy to maintain and you don’t have to deal with the constant seasoning process.

 The base can be made of cast iron, steel, or aluminum.
 Enamel-coated pans are very versatile.
 They can go from the stove to the dining table.
 These pans are available in many different colors and look elegant and eye-pleasing.

 Some manufacturers use black enamel in the production of the coating.
 The matte black enamel has exceptional durability.
-Over time and with regular use, it develops a natural surface patina and gradually turns non-stick.
+Over time with regular use, it develops a natural surface patina and gradually turns non-stick.

 Enameled pans need special care to avoid damage.
 If you drop an enamel-coated pan accidentally the enamel may chip.
 In addition, these pans can’t take very high temperatures (over 500 degrees) like traditional cast iron pans.
-Also, you shouldn’t use metal utensils on an enamel-coated pan, or otherwise, you’ll end up with a scratched cooking surface.
+Also, don’t use metal utensils on an enamel-coated pan, otherwise, you’ll end up with a scratched cooking surface.
 Finally, high-quality enamel-coated cast iron pans are more expensive than ordinary frying pans.

 Popular Brands include Lodge, Cuisinart, Le Creuset, and Staub.